KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 - `format` -- MIME type of the image, either `image/tiff` or `image/jpeg`

-- `identifier` -- unique identifier of the master image and its derivatives
+- `identifier` -- unique identifier for the master image and its derivatives
     - example: "311.64390"